updated on May 10th, 2019

 The most basic and essential of a first aid kit of any kind.
 Minor scrapes or cuts will be the most common injury you will see either for yourself or handing a couple out to travel companions or passersby.
 Stock several band-aid bandages in an assortment of sizes.
 If you’re planning on hiking or even just doing a lot of walking, it would be a great idea to pack some blister bandages.
-Remember not to go crazy and pack hundreds of these things.
-You will most likely be able to resupply at random shops on your trip.
+We’ve noticed that some countries don’t carry these, so make sure you put these in your first aid kit for international travel.

 An all around go-to, a roll of gauze should be in every first aid kit you pack.
 It’s perfect for dressing small or medium wounds, soaking up blood and stopping bleeding while pressure is applied.
-If you can get a wound cleaned, some gauze down on it and secured with a bandage or tape, you should have some time to make your way to a medical facility.
+If you can wrap some gauze on a wound, you should have some time to make your way to a medical facility.

 In the unfortunate event you find yourself dealing with something bigger than a basic cut, elastic bandages are perfect for keeping a dressing in place and clean until you can get yourself or someone else off to proper medical attention.
 You won’t be working military triage, so one or two at most should do you just fine.
 Also useful to wrap sprained wrists and ankles.

-In order to secure a bandage or dressing, surgical tape can be essential.
+In order to secure a bandage or dressing, surgical tape comes in handy.
 I’ve improvised with bandaids and duct tape before, as well.

 Tweezers are standard issue in a first aid kit.
 Good for removing slivers, cleaning a wound, or just cleaning up bushy eyebrows.